-SensorListener and respond to changes in the sensor values.
-To do this, simply call registerListener() with your SensorListener and a bitmask of which sensors you want to hear from.
+SensorEventListener and respond to changes in the sensor values.
+To do this, simply call registerListener() with your SensorEventListener and the Sensor you wish to hear from.
+You can get the Sensor by asking the SensorManager for the default Sensor for a particular type.
 For example, from the Sensor/Compass sample project, here is where we register our listener: